heyjva/support/content/src/voice-pe/customzing/grove-port.md

    ![Screenshot showing the device list of the ESPHome integration](/static/img/voice-pe/voice_esphome.png)

 5. Viewing the sensor data.
-   - On the device page, under **Sensors** you can view the new sensor data.
+   - On the device page, under **Sensors**, you can view the new sensor data.

    ![Screenshot showing sensor data](/static/img/voice-pe/voice_grove_port_sensor_data.png)